inner-active/FMPAdapter/README.md

-# FMPAdapter
+# DTX iOS SDK FMPAdapter

-Fyber Fairbid SDK dependency lib.
+DT FairBid SDK dependency framework.
 Is intended for the internal usage.